Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/data-onboarding-process/index.md

 1. Incorporate updates to the {{< glossary_link display="data collection" id="data-collection" >}} provided by the {{< glossary_link display="Data Steward" id="data-steward" >}}.
 2. Make the {{< glossary_link display="Data Steward" id="data-steward" >}} aware of any takedown requests.
-3. Update the Work Plan as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.
+3. Update the {{< glossary_link display="Work Plan" id="work-plan" >}} as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.

 ##### Data Steward will:

 1. Make LDaCA aware of any updates to the {{< glossary_link display="data collection" id="data-collection" >}} they wish to incorporate, and work with LDaCA to incorporate them.
 2. Review any takedown requests, make a decision about how to address them, and inform LDaCA of that decision.
-3. Update the Work Plan as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.
+3. Update the {{< glossary_link display="Work Plan" id="work-plan" >}} as relevant, with responsibilities for ongoing maintenance of the collection in LDaCA.

 <!--
 ##### Additional resources relevant to this step: